U.S. flag

 Sibs of a proband.
 The risk to the sibs of the proband depends on the genetic status of the proband's parents:

-• If a parent of the proband is affected and/or is known to have the pathogenic variant identified in the proband, the risk to sibs of inheriting the pathogenic variant is 50%.
-Variable expressivity and reduced penetrance have been observed in cherubism.
+• If a parent of the proband is affected and/or is known to have the SH3BP2 pathogenic variant identified in the proband, the risk to sibs of inheriting the pathogenic variant is 50%.
+Intrafamilial variable expressivity and reduced penetrance have been observed in cherubism.

-• If the SH3BP2 pathogenic variant found in the proband cannot be detected in the leukocyte DNA of either parent, the recurrence risk to sibs is estimated to be 1% because of the theoretic possibility of parental germline mosaicism [Rahbari et al 2016].
+• If a molecular diagnosis of SH3BP2-related cherubism has been established in the proband and the SH3BP2 pathogenic variant found in the proband cannot be detected in the leukocyte DNA of either parent, the recurrence risk to sibs is estimated to be slightly greater than that of the general population because of the possibility of parental gonadal mosaicism [Prescott et al 2013].

 Offspring of a proband.
-Each child of an individual with cherubism has a 50% chance of inheriting the pathogenic variant.
+Each child of an individual with autosomal dominant cherubism has a 50% risk of inheriting the pathogenic variant.

 Related Genetic Counseling Issues